mikiokaji/runpod-revops-integration/docs/README.md

 - `every_hour_schedule`: Suitable for less time-sensitive tasks, particularly when handling large data loads or reducing API calls.

 It is assumed that these schedules can be adjusted based on production requirements and are flexible enough to handle varying data volumes without issues.

+### 9. Transactions Table:
+The `transactions` table in Snowflake is not used in this pipeline, as the focus is on HubSpot deals for determining spending metrics.

+### 10. Spending Data Source:
+Instead of calculating spend based on Snowflake transactions, HubSpot deals are used to measure company and team spending.
+Deals with missing or null amounts are excluded from these calculations.